xmercerweiss/Pyentificalc/README.md

 # Pyentificalc
- A scientific calculator written in Python
+ A scientific calculator written in Python.